Find Schools

 $20,517 Avg Student Debt

 In-state students pay an average of $10,390 in tuition and fees if they attend Binghamton University full time.
-Out-of-state students pay an average of $28,230.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $20,517 in student loans.
+Those students who come from outside the state pay an average of $28,230.
+Bachelor’s Degree recipients from Binghamton University accumulate an average of $20,517 in student debt by the time they complete their degree.

 #18